X-CASH-official/xcash-dpops/README.md

 ### How to Register a Delegate
-Make sure to stop the XCASH Wallet service, and the XCASH_DPOPS service, if it is running
+Make sure to stop the XCASH_DPOPS service, if it is running
-`systemctl stop XCASH_Wallet XCASH_DPOPS`
+`systemctl stop XCASH_DPOPS`

 Generate a public and secret key pair for signing and verifying the block verifier messages
 `/root/x-network/XCASH_DPOPS/build/XCASH_DPOPS --generate_key`